A-level Reform in England

 WHS Policy Statement on A-level Reform in England

 William Howard School is a large rural non-select 11-18 mixed Academy.
 We are the only secondary school in the town of Brampton, and have a large catchment area, attracting students from the local area and beyond.

 We have over 200 students studying in our sixth form, and offer a large range of both A-level and Level 3 BTEC qualifications.
 Many of our students opt for a mixed academic profile, so chose to study a mixture of A-levels and BTEC qualifications.

 Students follow either 3 or 4 subjects in year 12.
 In year 13, the vast majority of students continue with 3 subjects.

 Since the introduction of the reformed A-levels in September 2015, William Howard’s policy has been to continue to enter students for an externally assessed AS exam at the end of year 12 (lower sixth).
-So regardless of whether the subject is coupled or de-coupled, and regardless of whether the student plans to carry on with the subject in year 13 to A-level, our students will sit AS examinations.
-There have been 2 slight exceptions this year, however, with students on the Art and Photography A-level courses who have decided to follow a linear approach, so will not have an AS grade at the end of year 12.
+There have been some exceptions this year, however, with students on the Art, Photography, Drama, Dance, Product Design and Physical Education A-level courses who have decided to follow a linear approach, so will not have an AS grade at the end of year 12.
 Also, some students on the Applied Science BTEC course have decided not to certificate at the end of year 12, if they are continuing the course for the full two years.

 As a school we see value in students studying towards AS exams, as we have found the idea of working towards an exam to be motivational, and found that encouraging a broad curriculum allows our students to pursue multiple pathways after school.
 More specifically, William Howard School has decided to carry on with AS examinations for several reasons: